Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • diagnosis and timely treatment of cardiovascular pathologies;

-• a decrease in the amount of fluid consumed, especially its amount should be monitored in children, the elderly and hypertensive patients, because fluid stagnation affects the work of many organs and systems;
+• reducing the amount of fluid consumed, especially its amount should be monitored in children, the elderly and hypertensive patients, because fluid stagnation affects the functioning of many organs and systems;

 • proper nutrition;

-It is also worth giving up bad habits and excessive physical exertion.
+It is also worth giving up bad habits and excessive physical activity.

-What is hypovolemia?
+Hypovolemia – what is it?
 Causes, symptoms and treatment of the disease

 Hypovolemia of the thyroid gland is a rare diagnosis in endocrinology.
 This is a disease characterized by a decrease in blood volume, which is a pathological condition.

-By definition, hypovolemia is a discrepancy between the volume of blood required by the body, a decrease in the level of fluid in the thyroid tissue and the amount of hormones it synthesizes.
+Hypovolemia, by definition, is a discrepancy in the volume of blood needed by the body, a decrease in the level of fluid in the thyroid tissue and the amount of hormones it synthesizes.

-Among the many diseases of the blood, its pathologies associated with the volume of plasma are also common.
+Among the many blood diseases, blood pathologies associated with plasma volume are also common.

 The essence of hypovolemia

-The thyroid gland is essential for the functioning of the body.
-With her participation, the metabolism takes place, iodine is produced, and bone tissue grows.
-Under the influence of various factors, diseases of the thyroid gland are becoming more common.
+The thyroid gland is important in the functioning of the body.
+With its participation, metabolism occurs, iodine is produced, and bone tissue grows.
+Under the influence of various factors, thyroid diseases are becoming increasingly common.

 Hypovolemia is a disease that occurs due to large blood loss and disruption of the thyroid gland.